Cyberwarfare

 A nation-state attack, also known as a state-sponsored attack, refers to a cyber operation carried out by a government or its intelligence agencies against another nation, organization, or entity.
 These attacks involve significant resources, and advanced tactics, and often have strategic or geopolitical motivations.

 Nation-state attacks can target various sectors, including critical infrastructure, military systems, government agencies, businesses, and even individuals.
 Such attacks can involve espionage, data theft, disruption of services, or even attempts to influence political or economic landscapes.
-Nation-state attacks highlight the complex interplay of cybersecurity, international relations, and national security in the digital age.

-How are cyber warfare attacks carried out?
+How are cyberwar attacks carried out?

 Cyberwarfare attacks are intricate operations often employing a multi-stage approach.
 Here’s a breakdown of some common tactics: